kimjoaoun/owdbr/README.md

 -----------

-Huge thanks to: Pedro Cavalcante, and Eduarda Oliveira for helping me out.
+Huge thanks to: Pedro Cavalcante and Eduarda Oliveira for helping me out.

 -----------